Who we are

 Adèle Drake

 In establishing three Drake Music UK charities, Adèle pioneered the widening of musical possibilities for disabled people through the game-changing use of technology.
-In 2010, with composer Joel Cahen, Adèle established Liquid Vibrations (now Liquid Listening) and remains a trustee.
+In 2010, with composer Joel Cahen, Adèle established Liquid Vibrations (now Liquid Listening) and was a trustee until December 2023, when became the charity's Patron.

 Joel Cahen